 - Post only employee degree/certificate listings verified by Human Resources.

-- Include only images reviewed and approved by College Advancement.
+- Include only images and/or videos reviewed and approved by College Advancement.

 College Advancement will review all pages and make changes to layout, “voice,” content, and grammar as appropriate to ensure conformity with the style guide.